 Importance of Morning Breakfast: Key Source of Daily Nutrients

 Eating a good breakfast can help you to get the recommended daily values of various nutrients essential to good health.
-Studies show that kids who eat breakfast have 20 percent to 60 percent higher levels of iron, B vitamins, and vitamin D compared to skipping breakfast, for example.
+Studies show that kids who eat breakfast have higher levels of iron, B vitamins, and vitamin D compared to skipping breakfast, for example.

 The problems associated with missing out on your morning meal are widespread.
 If you skip breakfast, you may be putting your health at risk.
 The reasons why you shouldn’t skip breakfast make that clear: